Books could be written about amaranth alone

 A book could be written about amaranth, and probably has, if not several.

-Amaranth is enjoyed many ways.
+Amaranth today is enjoyed many ways.
 In Mexico and India the seeds are popped and mixed with sugar to make a confection.
 In Mexico they are roasted for the traditional drink “atole.”
 Peruvians use the grain to make a beer.
 Elsewhere it’s used to treat toothache and fevers or to color maize and quinoa.
 Women performing native dances often wear the red amaranth flower as rouge.
-In both countries the leaves are used boiled or fried.
+In many countries the leaves are used boiled or fried.
 In Nepal the seeds are made in to a gruel.
 Although amaranth seed and flour can be found in health food stores, if you want the greens you have to grow it yourself, or forage for it in season, which fortunately is long.

 Note notches in the leaves, often present